-- Global Dairy Trade auction on September 18
+- Global Dairy Trade auction on October 1

 Robin Schmahl is a commodity broker and owner of AgDairy LLC, a full-service commodity brokerage firm located in Elkhart Lake, Wisconsin.
 He can be reached at 877-256-3253 or through their website at www.agdairy.com.

+The thoughts expressed and the data from which they are drawn are believed to be reliable but cannot be guaranteed.
+Any opinions expressed are subject to change without notice.
+There is risk of loss in trading and my not be suitable for everyone.
+Those acting on this information are responsible for their own actions.
+This material has been prepared by an employee or agent of AgDairy LLC and is in the nature of a solicitation.
+By accepting this communication, you acknowledge and agree that you are not, and will not rely solely on this communication for making trading decisions.
 Hypothetical or simulated performance results have certain inherent limitations.
 Simulated results do not represent actual trading.
 Simulated trading programs are subject to the benefit of hindsight.
 No representation is being made that any account will or is likely to achieve profits or losses similar to those shown.
 There is risk of loss in commodity trading may not be suitable for recipients of this communication.